hundredrabbits/thebook/north_pacific_logbook.md

 Cook pasta according to package instructions.
 Drain, and reserve.

 Heat pan at medium heat, add 30 ml (2 tbsp) of olive oil.
 When oil is hot, add 5 minced garlic cloves, and cook for 2 minutes.
 Add 5 g (1 tsp) red chili pepper flakes, and cook for an additional minute.
 Take off heat, add pasta and mix well.
 Season with salt and black pepper and transfer to bowls.
-Using scissors, cut thin strips of nori on top of pasta.
+Using scissors, cut thin strips of [nori](#nori) on top of pasta.

 \newpage

-## Corn pone
+## Corn pone {#cornpone}

 Ingredients
 -----------------------   -----------------------------